HPSCTerrSys/ParFlow_static-file-generator/README.md

 The workflow is taylored to generating files for running ParFlow in the [TSMP2](github.com/HPSCTerrSys/TSMP2) framework (coupled to eCLM), but it may be useful beyond that.
 The generator incorporates steps from [the TSMP1 static file generator](https://gitlab.jsc.fz-juelich.de/detect/detect_z03_z04/constant_fields/TSMP_EUR-11), but it is updated, restructured and parts are refactored.
 Instead of including raw input data in this repository, the repo is instead kept small.
-The necessary input data can be found [here](https://icg4geo.icg.kfa-juelich.de/ExternalReposPublic/tsmp2-static-files/grids_parflow_cordex-eur-11u).
+The static-files input data can be found [here](https://icg4geo.icg.kfa-juelich.de/ExternalReposPublic/tsmp2-static-files/grids_parflow_cordex-eur-11u).

 If you are running this generator on a [JSC](https://www.fz-juelich.de/en/ias/jsc) machine, sourcing the provided environment file